Fort Bribie

 SIGNALS OPERATION ROOM (SOR)

-The reinforced Signal Operation Room (Element 7, Building 49) is about 30 metres South of the Southern Gun Emplacement and was originally underground with a stairway leading down from the northern side.
+The reinforced Signals Operation Room is about 65 metres South of the Southern Gun Emplacement and was originally underground with a stairway leading down from the northern side.
+Location: 26° 51.688', E 153° 07.800'.

 BATTERY PLOTTING ROOM (BPR)

-The Battery Plotting Room was located 80 m to the North of the Northern Gun Emplacement - about halfway between the gun and the Battery Observation Post (BOP).
+The Battery Plotting Room was located 80 m to the North of the Northern Gun Emplacement, or about 30 m south of the mine control huts.
 It was partly protected by the scrub ridge of dunes and information about the position of target ships given from readings at the BOP were plotted on a large plotting table.
-Of all structures, it was the closest to the beach and has since been washed away.
+Of all structures, it was the closest to the beach and was demolished at the end of the war.
+Since the heavy seas of May 2009, erosion of the frontal dune has uncovered the foundations of the BPR.
+Location: S26° 51.534', E 153° 07.793'.
+In 2010 is was again covered by sand and is now no longer visible.

 Battery Plotting Room at Fort Cowan - similar to Fort Bribie.